ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

    ipmitool -C 3 -I lanplus -H 10.118.45.98 -U admin -P admin -z 8196 hpm upgrade altra_scp_signed_2.10.20220531.hpm force
 ```

+{{% notice Note %}}
-Please note that the update of the firmware via IPMI interface is hardware dependent, check your server ODM/OEM for the IPMI detail for updating its firmware.
+The update of the firmware via IPMI interface is hardware dependent, check your server ODM/OEM for the IPMI detail for updating its firmware.
+{{% /notice %}}

 ### BIOS Setting

-Typically SR-IOV enablement is required for Arm server to support 5G deployment in container environment.
+Typically SR-IOV enablement is required for Arm servers to support 5G deployment in a container environment.
 Through BIOS options, you can enable SR-IOV.

 ### PCIe Setting

-This is really depending on the server ODM, contact ODM/OEM to find out details.
+This setting is dependent on the server ODM, contact ODM/OEM to find out details.

 ### CPU Frequency Setting

-Following script can be run to temporarily force the cores to run at max CPU frequency
+The following script can be run to temporarily force the cores to run at max CPU frequency:

 ```bash
 #!/bin/bash